fmazzant/RestClient/README.md

 var rest = Rest.Build();
 ```

-With RestClientBuilder we can create a simply "Get" call:
+With RestBuilder we can create a simply "Get" call:

 ```c#
 var result = rest